 Books For the DALF/DELF Exam

-Preparing the Written Test
+Preparing for the Written Test

 Writing summaries in French for the DALF/DELF exam

-Studying Listening Comprehension
+Preparing for Listening Comprehension

 Check out this article for more French listening comprehension practice.